gawydion/selenium-webdriver-jest-testauto/README.md

 Setup:
 * Login to the portal.
-* Empty the cart - some failed or incomplete execution leave products in the cart.
-Cart should be empty before the test.
+* Empty the cart - (Note: some failed or incomplete executions leave products in the cart.
+The cart should be empty before the test).

 Test:
 * [1] Pick a book from the main page.